|

 FREE AGENCY

 i.
-Pre-Season Renewals: This are discounted renewal rates at the beginning of the player's last season under contract.
-A player can be renewed within a certain timeline right before the regular season begins (usually mid-February to mid-March).
-While the renewed salary goes into effect immediately, the final year of a player's existing contract obviously does not count as one of the years of the contract extension. ii.
-Off-Season Renewals: A team may also choose to renew a player during the season in which his contract expires at a discounted rate that that of the regular rates in the off-season.
+Contract Extensions: This are discounted renewal rates that apply to all players being renewed prior to the beginning of their final year under contract.
+A player can be renewed within a certain timeline during the off-season, usually beginning at the same time as off-season renewals.
+While the renewed salary goes into effect immediately, the final year of a player's existing contract does not count as one of the years of the contract extension.
+For instance, a player who has an expiration in 2014 could be renewed for up to three more years following the 2013 season.
+If he was renewed for three years, his new salary would take effect in 2013, and his contract extension would run three years past the 2013 season, expiring after the 2016 season. ii.
+Contract Renewals: In the off-season, a team may choose to renew a player whose contract expired at the conclusion of the most recent season.
 The renewal rates are determined in percentages of current salary.
 However, keep in mind that the contract years will increase by one before the off-season renewal period begins, so if you have a player who is at four years, he won't be able to be renewed in the off-season as he will then have five years and that will violate the rule below. c.
 Any player with more than

-four years cannot be renewed and must become either a restricted or unrestricted free agent. e.
+four years cannot be extended or renewed and must become either a restricted or unrestricted free agent. e.
 Cash funds cannot be used in renewals whatsoever (i.e.- as bonuses, etc.).

 FREE AGENCY